Court Pendu Plat

 Fruit

-Form: Regularly formed and quite flat (Downing); regular, flat (Elliott); oblate, regular (Thomas).
-All sources are consistent on the distinctively flat, regular form.
+Form: Regularly formed and quite flat (Downing); medium, regular, flat (Elliott); oblate, regular (Thomas); flat, regular (Bunyard).

-Skin: Rich, deep crimson on the sunny side, with a little pale greenish yellow in the shade (Downing).
-Elliott describes the ground color as pale greenish yellow, crimson in sun — consistent with Downing.
-Thomas describes it simply as deep red.
+Skin / Colour: Rich, deep crimson on the sunny side, with a little pale greenish yellow in the shade (Downing); pale greenish yellow, crimson in sun (Elliott); deep red (Thomas); yellow covered with dull red flush and slight russet (Bunyard).

 Season